 As students who do not successfully pass this assessment are not eligible to attend clinical experiences, if a student is unsuccessful on all attempts of this assessment, they will be required to withdraw from the course prior to the last day to withdraw from a course without academic penalty.
+If the student successfully withdraws from the course, they will be eligible to register for the course again, provided that all of the other entry requirements are met and they have not previously withdrawn from their current course AND have not withdrawn in excess of the withdrawal policy.

 If the student refuses or fails to withdraw from the course prior to this deadline, they will receive a clinical failure for the course and automatically be assigned a letter grade of "F." Please see the "Clinical Failure" policy within this handbook for further information.
 Grades received on Math Medication Administration Tests are not appealable.